M-Estimation based on quasi-processes from discrete samples of Levy processes: Weak convergence for quasi-processes

-where $W$ is a Wiener process, $N$ is a Poisson process with intensity $\la>0$, and $\xi_i$'s are i.i.d. exponential variables with mean $m$.
-As shown in Figure \ref{fig:path}, we simulate 100 paths of the process with parameters $(\mu,\s,\la,m,u)=(20,10,5,3,0)$.
-Assuming that we observe the blue path, the other scenarios are shown in gray.
-From this perspective, we can image the distribution of the proecss.
+where $W$ is a Wiener process, $N$ is a Poisson process with intensity $\lambda>0$, and $\xi_i$ are i.i.d. exponential random variables with mean $m$.
+Figure~\ref{fig:path} shows 100 simulated paths of the process with parameters $(\mu,\sigma,\lambda,m,u)=(20,10,5,3,0)$.
+The blue line represents the observed sample path, while the gray lines represent alternative simulated scenarios.
+This allows us to visualize the distribution of the process.

-Some quai-paths based on observations from the blue line on $[0,T]$ are shown in Figures \ref{fig:quasi-10} -- \ref{fig:quasi-100}, where the graphs on $[0,10]$ are extracted from the paths on $[0,T]$ with $T=10, 50$, and $100$.
-In each figure, the left shows the quasi-paths for $h_n= 1.0$, and the right shows the ones for smaller $h_n$ (e.g., 0.1, 0.05, and 0.005).
-In the simulation, we randomly select $A_n=\{i_{m_j}\,|\, j=1,2,\dots,\a_n\}\subset \Lambda_n$ randomly from as a subset of $\{1,2,\dots,n!\}$ with $\a_n=100$, that is, 100 sample paths were generated.
+Figures~\ref{fig:quasi-10}--\ref{fig:quasi-100} display several quasi-paths constructed from the blue sample path on $[0,T_n]$, where $T_n=10, 50$, and $100$.
+For comparison, only the segment on $[0,10]$ is shown.
+In each figure, the left panel corresponds to quasi-paths with step size $h_n=1.0$, while the right panel corresponds to those with smaller step sizes, such as $h_n=0.1, 0.05,$ and $0.005$.